ctools/ctools/doc/source/users/tutorials/1dc/first_stacked.rst

 .. note::

-   The binning of an exposure cube does not need to correspond to the binning of a counts cube.
+   The binning of the exposure cube does not need to correspond to the binning of the counts cube.
 In any case, exposure values will be determined by interpolation from the values stored in the exposure cube file.
-The same is true for the point spread function and background cubes described below.
+The same is true for the point spread function and background cubes that are described below, or the energy dispersion cube that is described :ref:`here<1dc_howto_edisp>`.

 Next, :ref:`ctpsfcube` computes the weighted Point Spread Function of the stacked counts cube.